 This bill would amend this section to similarly preclude discrimination or retaliation against victims of "sexual harassment" (as defined by the Fair Employment and Housing Act in Government Code section 12940(j).)
-In this regard, while the FEHA presently precludes retaliation against someone who has made a sexual harassment complaint, this bill would enact and extend Labor Code retaliation protections to someone who is a sexual harassment victim (but may not have made a complaint) if the employer knew about the harassment.

-Commencing July 1, 2020, it would also create a rebuttable presumption of unlawful retaliation if, within 90 days of the employee providing notice of or the employer learning of their status as a victim of sexual assault, domestic violence, sexual assault or sexual harassment, the employer discharges, threatens to discharge, demotes, suspends or takes any other adverse action against the employee.
-An employer would have the ability to rebut this presumption by evidence the employer had a non-retaliatory business reason for the adverse employment action.
-However, in those circumstances where an employer has authorized certain individuals or entities to receive a report confidentially, that individual or entity's knowledge will not be imputed to the employer for purposes of the 90-day presumption of retaliation.
+In this regard, while the FEHA presently precludes retaliation against someone who has made a sexual harassment complaint, this bill would extend retaliation protections to someone who is a sexual harassment victim (but may not have made a complaint) if the employer knew about the harassment.
+It would also create a rebuttable presumption of unlawful retaliation if, within 90 days of the employee providing notice of or the employer learning of their status as a victim of sexual assault, domestic violence, sexual assault or sexual harassment, the employer discharges, threatens to discharge, demotes, suspends or takes any other adverse action against the employee.